abers/NVivo.faster.attribute.values.input/README.md

 ## Future plans

 1. Add tickbox to options menu to set whether node / source already has a classification assigned.
-2. Add option to specify total number of attributes and hotkey to use variable to reset all variables to 'Unassigned'.
+2. Add option to specify total number of attributes and hotkey to use variable to reset all attributes to 'Unassigned'.
+(Use case: needing to clear attribute values for a node / source after inputting the values for another node / source by mistake)